prabhuignoto/jamdocs/docs/getting-started.md

 ## Features

 - 🤏&nbsp;Dock the Menubar by dragging and dropping to the edges of the screen.
-- 👆&nbsp;Touch support.
 - 👍&nbsp;Support for nested menus up to any levels.
-- 👓&nbsp;The Menus adjust to any docked position and enables an intuitive menu navigation.
+- 👓&nbsp;The Smart menu system enables an intuitive navigation.
+- 👆&nbsp; Supported on Touch devices.
 - ⌨&nbsp;Keyboard Accessible.
-- 🎨&nbsp;Icon support.
+- 🎨&nbsp;Supports embedding icons on each menu item.
 - ⚡&nbsp;Zero dependencies.
 - 💪&nbsp;Built with Typescript.
-- 🧰&nbsp;Intuitive API with data driven behavior.
+- 🧰&nbsp;Intuitive API with a data driven behavior.
 - 🌠&nbsp;Built with the all new Vue 3.

 ## Installation